kgiszewski/LearnUmbraco7/z-Appendix E - GitHub/02 - Branching.md

 A Git branch is a collection of commits and nothing more.
 You'll sometimes hear people talking about 'branching strategies'.
 All that means is "how do we manage to keep our mission progressing without obstructing independent development and then ship a product with all the blended features when complete?".

 ##A Typical Strategy##
 Every repo has a `master` branch and most have some sort of `develop` or `staging` branch.
-These branches are designed to live infinitely.  `Master` is usually meant to house code that is 'always deployable' or even a mirror for what is on production right now.  `develop` is where *completed*  'to-be-released' features accumulate before the next release.
+These branches are designed to live infinitely.  `master` is usually meant to house code that is 'always deployable' or even a mirror for what is on production right now.  `develop` is where *completed*  'to-be-released' features accumulate before the next release.

 **Feature** branches are either research and development branches or features/fixes that are in development.
 These feature branches are *branched* off of `develop` so they can at least be integrated with the features already completed.
 If two features are being worked on in parallel and one feature is complete before the other, the feature branch is then *merged* with the `develop` branch.